aserg-ufmg/angularjs-performance-survey/README.md

 * Access date: September-2015
 * URL: https://docs.angularjs.org/guide/unit-testing}

-> One of the most useful parts of \mcode{ngMock} is \mcode{\$httpBackend}, which lets us mock XHR requests in tests, and return sample data instead.
+> One of the most useful parts of ngMock is \$httpBackend, which lets us mock XHR requests in tests, and return sample data instead.

 > Angular is written with testability in mind, but it still requires that you do the right thing.
 We tried to make the right thing easy, but if you ignore these guidelines you may end up with an untestable application.

-> Angular also provides the \mcode{ngMock} module, which provides mocking for your tests.
+> Angular also provides the ngMock module, which provides mocking for your tests.
 This is used to inject and mock Angular services within unit tests.
 In addition, it is able to extend other modules so they are synchronous.
 Having tests synchronous keeps them much cleaner and easier to work with.

 #### [DOC2] API Reference: \mcode{\$compile}
 * Access date:} September-2015